 Courses for Students, Staff and the General Public

-The Languages for All programme comprises a series of extra-curricular courses open to Durham University staff and students (from Durham City and Queen's Campus), and members of the public.
+The Languages for All programme comprises a series of non-credit-bearing courses open to Durham University staff and students (from Durham City and Queen's Campus), and members of the public.
 Courses of different formats and at different levels are available in Portuguese, Spanish, French, Italian, German, Swedish, Russian, Turkish, Arabic, Persian, Chinese, Japanese and Korean.
 Registration is currently open for courses commencing October 2016.

 - Language accelerator: 20 weeks, 3 hour per week, £350

 These courses are designed for the more committed or motivated learners who wish to develop their language ability more quickly.
-They include one 2-hour evening class plus an additional one-hour tutorial each week and expect learners to undertake independent learning between classes.
+They include one 2-hour evening class plus an additional one-hour tutorial each week, and there is the expectation that learners will undertake independent learning between classes.
 Courses run term-time only starting week beginning 17th of October 2016 until May 2017.
 Click to view course timetable and proceed to enrolment.